 Subjects include: Big Horn Medicine Wheel, Cliff Palace, El Castillo, Hale o Keawe, Chan Chan, Machu Pichu, Moai, Paracas Candelabra, Great Enclosure, Great Mosque of Djennee, Great Pyramid, Great Sphinx, Parthenon, Sacre Coeur, Stonehenge, Vatican City, Lotus Temple, Mogao Grottoes, Taj Mahal, Torii Gate, Assembly Building, Marae, Pukmani Grave, Uluru

-Land, Air and Water Vehicle photo cards includes 36 Cards: 33 photo cards and 3 label cards (land, air, water).
-Examples include bicycle, cable car, delta, segway, blimp, drone, helicopter, hot air balloon, container ship, ferry boat, gondola, reed boat, and more.
+Discover how people around the world transport themselves and their goods.
+Land, Air and Water Vehicle cards include 33 photo cards and 3 label cards (land, air, water) and 3 Powered by cards (humans, machines, nature).
+Examples include bicycle, delta, segway, blimp, drone, helicopter, container ship, gondola, reed boat, and more.

 Discover the world of trees!
 This work includes examples of ancient, abundant, endangered and unusual trees.
 This simple introduction includes 31 cards; 24 photo cards and 7 continent label cards.
 There are 4 trees per continent and no trees for the Antarctic continent.